 3. Stomp some Grapes!

 The tradition of grape stomping at harvest is alive and well in the Douro, land of port wines.
 If you’re there in September time, you’ll find several wineries who allow visitors to join in.
 You could even make a trip of it with a private group tour with friends.

-4. Do a Food and Wine Tour of Porto with a Sommelier
+4. Do a private Wine and Food Tour of Porto from Porto